 We unloaded the Explorer and felt our way into Tom’s house, up a flight of stairs, past a small shrine of Buddhist statuary, through a kitchen that smelled of cigarette smoke and rotting food, and into a stifling, pitch-black living room.
 Tom had spent his youth in Tibet and was now writing a biography of the Dalai Lama.
 Other photographers camping at his house were asleep.
 I found a sofa and lay down.
 A short while later, the house shook with a series of rolling booms.
 Everyone fumbled outside in their underwear and clambered atop a nearby levy.
 A chemical warehouse was exploding downriver, sending jets of flame into the sky.
 We stood and watched in silence as more explosions rocked the empty city.
 Then we walked back to the house and waited for morning.

 New Orleans follows the curve of the Mississippi, as if leaning or surrendering into it.
 Streets twist with the banks, curling the city into a shell that spirals ever more tightly about itself.
-For most visitors, the center of that spiral is the blend of food, jazz, partying and well-groomed Southern living that expresses the city’s persona.
-During my two weeks in New Orleans I did not encounter that persona.
+For most visitors, the center of that spiral is the city’s trademark blend of food, jazz, partying and well-groomed Southern living.
+During my two weeks there I did not encounter that New Orleans.
 Nearly empty of people, devoid of lifestyle, drowned, the city presented itself as pure geography, differentiated only by random, derelict landmarks.
 I remember one remote harbor canal for the metal warehouse where a hook, blown by wind, banged ceaselessly against a metal wall.
 Highways mattered only to the extent that they were above or below water—they rose and fell like sea creatures.
 A purportedly dangerous neighborhood to the north of downtown distinguished itself by the stagnant pool we had to cross to reach it.
 The pool was deep and had already stalled a few police cars.
 Beyond ran a wide, four-lane boulevard bisected by a grassy median and lined with charred storefronts, motels converted into camps and smashed cars.
 I named what I later learned was the Garden District the nursery.
 Its graceful, largely untouched homes (built on higher ground) were nevertheless surrounded by detritus blown from trees—like the nursery of a spoiled child, I thought, who has thrown a fit and wrecked his toys.

 I awoke in darkness.
 The heat, trapped at night behind the sealed windows and doors of Tom’s house, had abated somewhat.
 I picked my way outside over cans, bottles, clothes and expended candles.
 Matt was already up, and we loaded the Explorer with food, water, Gatorade, cameras, rubber boots, his cigarettes and my backpack.
 Algiers links to downtown New Orleans via the I-90 bridge over the Mississippi, a solid yet graceful cantilevered steel arch.
 We drove onto the bridge past a checkpoint of lounging state troopers (the flashing orange light again) and stopped at the apex, where we had our first look at the ruined city.
 It appeared blue—sky reflecting in water.
 Then we saw fires—the chemical factory, still burning, and another fire downtown.
 A vast dome of smoke drifted north, partly obscuring military helicopters taking off and landing from the Superdome parking lot.
 Below, a crowd swarmed in and out of the Convention Center amid a confetti of garbage and debris.